Technical analysis | Fundamental analysis | Forex analytics | Trading practice | Money management

 This report gives us information on the strength of demand for U.S. manufactured durable goods, from both domestic and foreign sources.
 When the index is increasing, it suggests demand is strengthening, which will probably result in rising production and employment.
 A falling index suggests the opposite.

 Orders for durable goods show how busy factories will be in the months to come, as manufacturers work to fill those orders.
 The data not only provide insight to demand for things like refrigerators and cars, but also business investment going forward.
 If companies commit to spending more on equipment and other capital, they are obviously experiencing sustainable growth in their business.
-Increased expenditures on investment goods sets the stage for greater productive capacity in the country and reduces the prospects for inflation.
+Increased expenditures on investment goods set the stage for greater productive capacity in the country.
+Additionally, it reduces the prospects for inflation.
 That tells investors what to expect from the manufacturing sector, a major component of the economy.

 A strong figure is positive for the US currency.